paulkernfeld/contiguous-data-in-rust/README.md

 }
 ```

-A slice can refer to memory anywhere.
-It's possible to make a `const` slice that refers to data stored in the data segment of your program.
+A slice can refer to memory anywhere including as a `const`.

 You can always create as many overlapping shared slices (`&[T]`) as you want, although you can't mutate them: